Amir76717/PetroStation-Manager/README.md

 # PetroStation-Manager
-A dynamic web application for managing gasoline stations, built with Angular 6, featuring robust testing and deployment capabilities.
+PetroStation Manager is an advanced web application designed for efficient management of gasoline stations.
+Developed using Angular 6 for the front-end and the CodeIgniter framework for back-end operations, this system offers robust features for operational control, including inventory management, sales tracking, and customer service enhancements.